mauryahdx/FEM-Social-Media-Dashboard/README.md

 - Javascript

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 With this project I have learnt more about BEM(Block Element Modifier) class naming convention which makes life easier for developer by naming classes with a convenient structure.
 I also got to learn about the local storage where we can store user infos and preferences locally and use the data for making user experience much better.

-As '@import' keyword is being depricated in sass so in this project i have lernt the use of keywords '@forward' and '@use'.
+As '@import' keyword is being depricated in sass so in this project i have learnt the use of keywords '@forward' and '@use'.

 I am attaching the code snippets of the above mentioned things below: